OrsoF/Kernel-Methods-MVA/README.md

 The main code can be run using the python script start.py.

 Additional experiences are available in the jupyter notebook kernel_methods_Blasco_Lopez_Forghieri.ipynb

+The required python libs are the classical numpy, scipy, matplotlib, tqdm.